Facts about ageing

 The number of older people who are no longer able to look after themselves in developing countries is forecast to quadruple by 2050.
 Many of the very old lose their ability to live independently because of limited mobility, frailty or other physical or mental health problems.
 Many require some form of long-term care, which can include home nursing, community care and assisted living, residential care and long stays in hospitals.

-Worldwide, there will be a dramatic increase in the number of people with dementias such as Alzheimer's disease, as people live longer
+As people live longer, worldwide, there will be a dramatic increase in the number of people with forms of dementia such as Alzheimer's disease

 The risk of dementia rises sharply with age with an estimated 25-30% of people aged 85 or older having some degree of cognitive decline.
 Older people with dementia in low- and middle-income countries generally do not have access to the affordable long-term care their condition may warrant.
 Often their families do not often have publicly funded support to help with care at home.